thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 ::: warning
 If you believe you are missing any components when you compare the kit contents with the [Bill-of-Materials](../bom/) please contact me directly by email to [info@thehighnibble.com](mailto:info@thehighnibble.com).

 Please respect that this kit is a hobby project made by an individual maker and not a mass produced product from a manufacturer.
-While every care was taken to pack each kit correctly, mistakes make have occurred.
+While every care was taken to pack each kit correctly, mistakes may have occurred.
 :::

 ::: danger DAMAGE